 - Ensuring appropriate funds are available.

 - Performance standards of employees and to ensure work policies are adhered to.

-- Informing Human Resources of any change in employment status of their employees (i.e. extended or early departures) so that the payroll system can be updated appropriately and network access can be adjusted.
+- Informing Human Resources of any change in employment status (i.e. extended or early departures) so that the payroll system can be updated appropriately and network access can be adjusted.